-In conclusion, the presence of insurable interest is a vital requirement for a life insurance policy.
-It must exist at the time of policy inception to validate the need for coverage.
+In conclusion, insurable interest is a vital requirement for a life insurance policy.
+It must exist when policy inception to validate the need for coverage.
 Understanding the concept of insurable interest helps ensure that the policyholder has a legitimate reason to protect their financial or emotional stake in the insured person’s life.
 So, next time you’re considering a life insurance policy, remember the significance of insurable interest and its role in safeguarding your loved ones or business partners.

 When Must Insurable Interest Exist in a Life Insurance Policy?